tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/within estimator.md

 In R, the `fixest` package provides the `feols()` function for estimating the FE model.

-The `pFtest()` funtion from the `plm` package can be used to test for the presence of fixed effects.
+The `pFtest()` function from the `plm` package can be used to test for the presence of fixed effects.
 This can help you decide whether including fixed effects is necessary in your model.
 However, keep in mind that the `pFtest()` function requires `plm` objects as arguments.
 {{% /summary %}}